MySQL Query Tune-up And Performance Guide – Rules For Optimizing Query – Part 1

 Fact

-It is true and always use EXPLAIN every now and then.
+It is true and always use EXPLAIN now and then.
 This is an excellent tool to see what may go wrong.

 Rule